Home front during World War I: Financial costs

-The total direct cost of war, for all participants including those not listed here, was about $80 billion in 1913 US dollars.
-Since $1 billion in 1913 is approximately $29.56 billion in 2022 US dollars, the total cost comes to around $2.365 trillion in 2022 dollars.
+The total direct cost of war, for all participants including those not listed here, was about $80 billion in 1913 US dollars—around $2.47 trillion in 2023 dollars.
 Direct cost is figured as actual expenditures during war minus normal prewar spending.
 It excludes postwar costs such as pensions, interest, and veteran hospitals.
-Loans to/from allies are not included in "direct cost".
+Loans to/from allies are not included.
 Repayment of loans after 1918 is not included.

 The total direct cost of the war as a percent of wartime national income: